AngeloGulina/fsp-workshop/README.md

 In order to solve the challenge, you will need to set those variables to the correct answer, staritng from the given data.
 It's up to you how you get to the result.

-Of course, the aim of this is to prove a _Functional Programming Style_ more useful and ergonomic.
+The aim of this is to prove a _Functional Programming Style_ more useful and ergonomic.

-It can also be used to practice a bit.
+This is the reason I've provided you with some typical method used in this style to be found in `utils/fx.js`.
+Be aware that those are not at all a sufficient and you will need to figure out how to use them (I've tried to add most meaningful documentation).

+If you wish to have an overview of more complete libraries and helpers for that, check [ramda](https://ramdajs.com/) (it's also good for inspiration).

 Have fun 🙌